Presidency secures N1.055tr for 2nd Niger bridge, others

 The contractor handling the Second Niger Bridge, Mr Frederick Weiser of Julius Berger said the work was going on smoothly.

-He said the company had secured marine equipment, even as he lamented that heavy rainfall retarded the momentum of work on the site.
+He said the company had secured marine equipment needed for piling, even as he lamented that heavy rainfall retarded the momentum of work on the site.

 Leave a Reply